ketkiambekar/word2vec/readMe.md

 In this project, we will use the gensim library to demonstrate the use of word2vec.

+**TL;DR:** The program learns the text corpus and finds the top 5 most probable related words.
+This is the underlying algorithm for text prediction.

 ## What is word2vec?

 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.